grohith327/ML-in-Cpp/LogisticRegression/README.md

 #### Note: </br>
 * The given data is split into training and testing with a ratio of 80/20.
 Accuracy Score is reported from test data.
-* This can be used only for binary classification check Softmax Regression for multi-class classification
+* This can be used only for binary classification task, check Softmax Regression for multi-class classification